 Last week I got to see for the first time the beautiful Duc In Altum!

-This special Catholic church is surrounded by antiquities, over 2,000 years old, including a synagogue where Jesus most likely taught.
+This special Catholic spiritual center is surrounded by antiquities, over 2,000 years old, including a synagogue where Jesus most likely taught.

 Here the famous Magdala stone was discovered!

 There is so much to show and tell, I will continue in the coming posts.

 In the brochure you can see how the Boat Chapel looks at night, from the sea side, and how the Duc In Altum spiritual center looks on a sunny day.

 Lots more is under construction for the lucky pilgrims who will come to Magdala in the coming years.

 In the next posts you will see the archaeological park and the interior of the church and chapels and learn the amazing story of how all this began.

 Meanwhile, today Jerusalem Hills Daily Photo is celebrating ten years of blogging.

 I'm hoping for at least another decade of showing you the beauty of Israel!